MassimoMic/qsar-esol-solubility/README.md

 | Scaffold split (seed=42)        | 1.159             | 0.882             | +0.661             |
 | Scaffold split (5-seed mean)    | **1.148 ± 0.030** | **0.882 ± 0.021** | **+0.656 ± 0.036** |

 The aggregate sits between Phase 4 (1.436) and Phase 2 (1.062).
-It batte
+It beats
 Phase 4 by a clear margin but **does not match** the hand-engineered tabular baselines: